t9md/atom-project-find-navigation/README.md

 # :warning: [Deprecated] Don't use.

 - Why?
 Because I no longer use this package in daily editing.
+I use [narrow](https://atom.io/packages/narrow) instead.
 - It's difficult to have motivation to maintain package I don't use.

 # project-find-navigation